GoparajuRajendra20/Credit-Card-Default-Prediction/README.md

 ## Project Overview

 This project aims to assess the payment behavior of credit card customers in Taiwan and predict the likelihood of default.
-We use logistic regression techniques to create machine learning models for classifying customers as reliable or unreliable based on their payment history.
+Used logistic regression techniques to create machine learning models for classifying customers as reliable or unreliable based on their payment history.

 ## Dataset